xriss/security-theater/readme.md

-Ideally I would just like for my application to ask the user to disable some security and then work in a safe and controlled way but browser makers simply refuse to implement this sort of freadom for political reasons not security.
+Ideally I would just like for my application to ask the user to disable some security and then work in a safe and controlled way but browser makers simply refuse to respect users.
+Instead every single fucking app is just a webpage with security disabled.

-Instead we have to do dumb things like this, I miss the old days.

 Note the only thing this extension really does is remove the need for a pointless and wasteful external server by running that server inside